New & Exciting Support Service

-If you are bereaved parent, your peer supporter will be another bereaved parent, often-times someone who is further down the track in their grief.
-Similarly, if you are a bereaved sibling, your peer supporter will be another bereaved sibling, again often someone further down the track in their grief.
+As a bereaved sibling using the app, your peer supporter will be another bereaved sibling, someone further down the track in their grief.
 If you would prefer to speak with someone of the same or opposite gender, or of a similar age, we will do our best to accommodate that, but this is of course subject to the availability of given peer supporters.

 Given that a peer supporter is not a counsellor, what type of support, then, does she/he provide?

 It is important to remember that a peer supporter does not provide the specialised guidance and support of a counsellor.
 A peer supporter instead offers support through empathy and shared understandings.
 However, if you are experiencing suicidal thoughts, complex mental health issues and/or extreme isolation we urge you to contact a professional counsellor and also, in the case of struggling with suicidal thoughts, counsellor-trained telephone support through Suicideline (1300 651 251) and Suicide Call Back Service (1300 659 467).

 What benefits does this peer support service offer?

 Often-times bereaved parents and siblings report a preference for face-to-face contact rather than phone contact.
 At the same time, they are restricted from support groups due to geographical distance, health issues and/or scheduling clashes.
 This is the principal reason why other support modalities needed to be introduced.